Juan-Nathan/wvs-confidence-analysis/README.md

 ## Project Workflow

 ### 1. Descriptive Analysis
-- Examined dataset dimensions, variable types, distributions, and missing values.
+- Examined dataset dimensions, variable types, value ranges, missing data, and invalid responses.

+## 2. Preprocessing
+- Replaced invalid values with `NA` to ensure accurate statistical summaries.

-### 2. Focus Country (Romania) vs. All Others
+### 3. Focus Country (Romania) vs. All Others
-- Compared Romania's participant attributes against the other countries.
+- Compared Romania's participant responses against all other countries combined.
-- Fitted separate linear regression models for Romania and for all other countries combined to predict confidence in institutions using participant attributes.
+- Fitted separate linear regression models for Romania and the pooled group of other countries to predict confidence in institutions using participant attributes.
-- Identified top predictors and their strength (using adjusted R²).
+- Identified the most significant predictors of confidence in institutions.

-### 3. Focus Country vs. Cluster of Similar Countries
+### 4. Focus Country vs. Cluster of Similar Countries
 - Clustered countries using hierarchical clustering (Euclidean distance, Ward.D2 linkage) based on 11 external indicators:
   - GDP per capita
   - Fertility rate